yiiext/imperavi-redactor-widget/readme.md

 ));
 ```

-To support Redactor's **file and image upload** capabilities (http://imperavi.com/redactor/docs/images), the widget includes 3 actions: 'fileUpload', 'imageUpload', 'imageList', which you can use as follows:
+To support Redactor's **file and image upload** capabilities (http://imperavi.com/redactor/docs/images, http://imperavi.com/redactor/docs/files/), the widget includes 3 actions: *'fileUpload'*, *'imageUpload'*, and *'imageList'*; which you can use as follows:

-1. Create an "uploads" directory in your project's root folder to host your uploaded files (configure proper permissions so your users can upload files there).
+**(1).** Create an "uploads" directory in your project's root folder to host your uploaded files (configure proper permissions so your users can upload files there).
-2. Declare the new actions inside your controller.
+**(2).** Declare the new actions inside your controller.
 Example:

 ```php
 class MyController extends Controller